Backlit Wall Hangings

-I don't have The Simpsons pinball machine.
-But in 2024 I bought the Bart sign, which I wanted to build into a backlit wall hanging.
+Since I don't have The Simpsons pinball machine, I'll cover that project here.
+In 2024 I bought the Bart sign.
 The wall hanging is built up in a manner similar to how a playfield is built up.

 I made the base by tracing around the sign with a flat washer such that the base is slightly larger than the sign.
 The base is made from two layers of ½" plywood with the rear layer serving as a frame around recesses for the bulb sockets and wiring.
 The horizontal center cross portion has a beveled undercut to hang from a screw in the wall.